RecuencoJones/RecuencoJones/README.md

 - JavaScript & TypeScript all around with a heavy preference for frontend development.
 - Vue 💚 and React ⚛️
 - NestJS 😻
-- More often than not participate in DevOps activities.
+- More often than not, participate in DevOps activities.
 Which translates into groovyish, bashy or pythony stuff.

 🌱 Currently learning:
 - Golang
 - Rust (not too good at it tho)
+- C++

 :heart: Tools I really enjoy using: